About the Program

 Leadership, Team-building and Personnel Management Skills- Professor William Eimicke

-Attend Sessions at UN General Assembly in New York City (Institute supervised) - Prof. Al Dehayel
+Attend Sessions at UN General Assembly in New York City (Institute supervised) - Professor Al Dehayel

 Site Visits to Public, Private and NGO “Organizations of Management Excellence,” organized and supervised by Picker Center- Professor William Eimicke